dhodges/scales2do/README.md

 $ cd scales2do
 ```

-To launch a cider cljs repl from emacs, run cider-jack-in-cljs `(C-c M-J)`
+To launch a cider cljs repl from emacs, run cider-jack-in-cljs `(C-c M-J)`.

-To watch and auto-run tests, open a browser tab: http://localhost:9500/figwheel-extra-main/auto-testing
+Then to watch and auto-run tests, open: http://localhost:9500/figwheel-extra-main/auto-testing

 Other tasks: